Godrex777/DJ-Corona-Killer/README.md

 2)In the Unity Hub in the projects section click on add.
 Then go to the folder called DJ-Corona-Killer and you will see another folder called DJ Corona Killer.
 Select that folder and click open.

+Note: We recomend cloning via command line and make sure you have git lfs intstalled in your computer.
+Because we are not sure that you will be able to clone everything(shaders, meshes etc).
+If you don't have git lfs installed you can do it from [here](https://git-lfs.github.com/)

 Via Command Line:

 1)In the command line  first type cd and then copy the path in which folder you want to save the project.
 Press Enter/Return.